Erdos-Projects/spring-2026-deep-learning-ellipticguard/README.md

 **Approach 2**: Use graph-aggregated features directly to train tree-based models.

-This is implemented in `graph_non_gnn_models/GraphAgg_ET.ipynb`, which builds a two-stage, non-GNN graph-learning pipeline: first, a time-respecting Extra Trees anchor model generates transaction risk scores, then those scores are converted into directed neighbor-risk aggregate features (in/out degree, mean/max neighbor risk, and high-risk neighbor counts) and combined with local transaction features in a second Extra Trees model.
-The final model reports a `0.9050` test PR-AUC, showing that directional graph aggregates can deliver strong graph-based gains even without a graph neural network.
+This is implemented in `graph_non_gnn_models/GraphAgg_ET.ipynb`, which builds a two-stage, non-GNN graph-learning pipeline.
+First, a time-respecting Extra Trees anchor model generates transaction risk scores.
+Then those scores are converted into directed neighbor-risk aggregate features, including in/out degree, mean and max neighbor risk, and counts of high-risk neighbors.
+These graph-derived features are combined with local transaction features in a second Extra Trees model.
+The final model reaches **0.9050 test PR-AUC**, showing that directional graph aggregates can deliver strong graph-based gains even without a graph neural network.

 | Model Name | Test PR-AUC |